fagan2888/EnergyScience/README.md

 This project will attempt to build a model that forecasts thermal load for a building.

 # TODO
+- Evaluate SVM
-- More feature selection
+- More Feature Analysis
-- Model evaluation
-- Lasso is the best model
+- RidgeCV is the best model so far
+- Hyperparameter tuning (Alpha value)
 - Story/Paper and slides